This article may contain compensated links. Please read the disclosure for more info.

 Adjustable piano benches are generally the best, but there are still many options available.

 So which bench is the best?
 Well, ultimately the one that suits you.
 It is a very individual choice.
 Let’s see what we have:

-There are five main types of piano and keyboard benches:
+There are six main types of piano and keyboard benches:

 An Adjustable Artist Piano Bench is usually the best choice for most pianists, since you can adjust it for the perfect height which is necessary not only for a growing child, but for everyone.